IvLazarov/crypto-app/README.md

+# Simple Crypto App

+Thiis is a simple crypto app project.
+It shows trending coins, enables users to search coins and view them in detail.

+You can see the app on: https://simplecryptoapp.netlify.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.